Mastermind-sap/Prep/.github/PULL_REQUEST_TEMPLATE.md

 👋 Hey there!
 Thank you for contributing to Prep 🚀 Please fill out this pull request template carefully to help us review your changes quickly.

-Please check all that apply: `Place an "x" in the corresponding checkbox if it is done or does not apply to this pull request`
+Please check all that apply: `Place an "x" in the corresponding checkbox`

 - [ ] 🐛 Bug fix (non-breaking change that fixes an issue)
 - [ ] 🚀 New feature (non-breaking change that adds functionality)